 /memory lets you view and edit the CLAUDE.md files that store persistent project instructions.
 The mistake: never using /memory and losing the same instructions at each new session.

-In practice, 72% of users never configure their CLAUDE.md file according to a SFEIR survey (2025).
-They repeat the same instructions manually each session, wasting an average of 3 to 5 minutes and 1,500 tokens per startup.
+In practice, many never configure their CLAUDE.md file They repeat the same instructions manually each session, wasting an average of 3 to 5 minutes and 1,500 tokens per startup.

 # Incorrect